microtrain/bootcamp/05-HTML/02-GitHubPages.md

 ### Summary

-In this section you learned how to
+In this section, you learned how to
 * launch a GitHub Pages site

 ## Exercise 2 - Getting Started

-This portfolio site will start off with three pages.
+We will begin by building a three-page website.
+Our three pages are as follows:

 * index.html - Your home page, an introduction.
 * resume.html - An HTML based resume.
 * contact.html - A form that will allow people to contact you.

-We will start by adding navigation and and a header to our form.
+We will begin by adding navigation and a header to our website.
 This version of your site might look a bit odd.
 Don't worry, we will add some CSS later, this will make it look a modern website.

 [</> code](https://github.com/microtrain/microtrain.github.io/commit/4520f8ccfd4c091dd13beec77ed2ad9ccb263940) First add navigation to index.html.